-So work out how much you can really afford to save for your kids’ education.
+So work out how much you can really afford to save for your kids’ education plan.
 Be realistic with your education planning – while inflation sits at less than 7-8%, education expenses typically rise 10-12% every year.
 Ensure your household finances are on a steady footing with an emergency reserve before you start planning for education expenses.
-For young couples, the best strategies you can put in place are adequate insurance, making long-term tax efficient investments and up to date estate planning documents should something happen to you while they are young.
+For young couples, (also FinVizer’s guide for best investment strategies for just married couple to secure their financial well being financial planning for newly married couples) the best strategies you can put in place are adequate insurance, making long-term tax efficient investments and up to date estate planning documents should something happen to you while they are young.

 1. Your home loan

-The discipline of structured repayment plan can be the best and most cost effective way to develop and maintain a strong savings habit.
+The discipline of a structured repayment plan can be the best and most cost-effective way to develop and maintain a strong savings habit.
 Focus with almost religious like zeal to reduce your home loan to near zero as soon as possible.
 Shop around for the best rates, keep an eye on fees and use a re-draw facility to fund ongoing education expenses.
-You can reduce your ‘bad’ (i.e. after tax) debt even faster in this low interest rate environment.
+You can reduce your ‘bad’ (i.e. after tax) debt even faster in this low-interest rate environment.